 oats create a tender waffle, old fashioned oats result in a more substantial, chewy

-- Serve immediately with the allspiced-apple butter (see recipe) and whipped cream – or maple syrup – or stewed apples (see recipe).
+Serve immediately with the apple butter and whipped cream – or maple syrup – or stewed apples.